Multimodal Brain Tumor Segmentation Challenge 2020: Data

 Use of Data Beyond BraTS

-Participants are allowed to use additional public and/or private data (from their own institutions) for data augmentation, only if they also report results using only the BraTS'20 data and discuss any potential difference in their papers and results.
+Participants are allowed to use additional public and/or private data (from their own institutions) for data augmentation, only if they explicitly mention this in their submitted papers and also report results using only the BraTS'20 data to discuss any potential difference in their papers and results.
 This is due to our intentions to provide a fair comparison among the participating methods.

 Data Usage Agreement / Citations